Wologman/Python_Notes/Tricky Python Structures.md

 >>> 24
 ```

-There is something subtle going on in this example.
+There is something else subtle going on in this particular example.
 The inner function is actually returning its self for evaluation, creating a loop until the variable `number` = 1.
 Nice.

-Uses for inner unctions include:
+Uses for inner functions include:
 - Provide encapsulation and hide functions from external access  -- A class definition does this, but so does an inner function inside a normal function.
 - Write helper inner functions
 - Create closures and decorators

+#### Helper Inner Functions Vs Private Helper Functions
+Using an inner helper function rather than a top-level function has the potential advantage of providing encapsulation.
+However if need be the inner function could be extracted as a top-level function by using a single leading underscore.  `_my_inner_function()` so it will be private to that module or class.

+#### Retaining state with inner functions by creating closures
+A closure is the encapsulation of an inner function along with variables accessed from the surrounding function.
+The process is simple enough:

+1. Create an inner function.
+2. Reference variables from the enclosing function.
+3. Return the inner function.

+The returned function now has the variables it accessed as a permanent state.
+If it is necessary to change those variables, it will need to be performed with a getter and setter methods, but I'm not going to worry about that now.

 #### Using nested inner functions to pass decorator arguments
 Suppose we want to make the decorator its self behave in a changable way by using arguments.
 For example, extend the above `do_twice()` decorator to any `@repeat(n_times)`.
 We can do this by wrapping a second function around the decorated function to handle the arguments and create a closure.    -- elaborate on this.